The best 4-person tents 2025: spacious tents for camping with friends and family

 Reasons to avoid

-There are lots of nice touches here, including a mesh door to keep insects out and a rain-safe side door for easy access.
-There’s also a three-bedroomed version available which sleeps five.
+There are plenty of nice additional touches here, including a mesh door to keep insects out and a rain-safe side door for easy access.

 Read our full Outwell Nevada tent review